lp-wan/archi/schc-architecture.md

 * SCHC Session.
 An active association between two or more SCHC end-points, which allows them to communicate and ensure synchronization, management, error handling and communication services.
 * SoR (Set of Rules).
 A set of SCHC Rules.
 The SoR may contain Rules of different nature, such as compression, fragmentation, or management.
 A SoR may be used by one or more SCHC Instances.
 * SoV (Set of Variables).
 External information that needs to be known to identify the correct protocol, the session id, and the flow when there is one.
 * Core SCHC.
-SCHC end-point located upstream in the Network Gateway.
+SCHC end-point located upstream.
+In an IoT deployment with star topology, that would be an end-point part of the infrastructure.
+In a different setting (e.g. mesh network), the specific interpretation of what exacitly is the Core SCHC in the specific context may need to be defined.
 * Device SCHC.
 SCHC end-point located downstream.
+In an IoT deployment with star topology, that would be the IoT device.
+In a different setting (e.g. mesh network), the specific interpretation of what exacitly is the Device SCHC in the specific context may need to be defined.

 # Building Blocks
 This section specifies the principal blocks defined for building and using the SCHC architecture in any network topology and protocol.